Norwich: Museums

 Norwich has several museums to reflect the history of the city and of Norfolk, and wider interests.
 The largest, Norwich Castle Museum, has extensive collections of archaeological finds from Norfolk, art (including a fine collection of paintings by the Norwich School of painters), ceramics (including the largest collection of British teapots), silver, and natural history.
 Of particular interest are dioramas of Norfolk scenery showing wildlife and landscape.
 It has been much remodelled to enhance the display of the collections and hosts frequent temporary exhibitions of art and other subjects.

-The Museum of Norwich in Bridewell Alley (until 2014 the Bridewell Museum) closed in 2010 for refurbishment of the building and overhaul of the displays, and re-opened in July 2012.
+The Museum of Norwich at the Bridewell (until 2014 the Bridewell Museum) closed in 2010 for refurbishment of the building and overhaul of the displays, and re-opened in July 2012.
 The several galleries and groups of displays include "Life in Norwich: Our City 1900–1945"; "Life in Norwich: Our City 1945 Onwards"; and "England's Second City" depicting Norwich in the 18th century.
 "Made in Norwich", "Industrious City" and "Shoemakers" have exhibits connected with historic industries of Norwich, including weaving, shoe and bootmaking, iron foundries, and manufacture of metal goods, engineering, milling, brewing, chocolate-making and other food manufacturing.
 "Shopping and Trading" extends from the early 19th century to the 1960s.

 Strangers' Hall, at Charing Cross, is one of the oldest buildings in Norwich: a merchant's house from the early 14th century.
 The many rooms are furnished and equipped in the styles of different eras, from the Early Tudor to the Late Victorian.
 Exhibits include costumes and textiles, domestic objects, children's toys and games and children's books.
 The last two collections are seen to be of national importance.

 The Royal Norfolk Regimental Museum was, until 2011, housed in part of the former Shirehall, close to the castle.
 Although archives and the reserve collections are still held in the Shirehall, the principal museum display there closed in September 2011 and was relocated to the main Norwich Castle Museum, reopening fully in 2013.
 It illustrates the history of the regiment from its 17th-century origins to its incorporation into the Royal Anglian Regiment in 1964, along with many aspects of its military life.
 There is an extensive, representative display of medals awarded to soldiers of the regiment, including two of the six Victoria Crosses won.